telerik/fiddler-jam-docs/portal/portal-logs.md

 ### Screen Recording

-When the extension user explicitly enables the video recording, all of the actions in the browser tabs are output in a video recording.
+When the extension user explicitly enables the video recording, the whole recording alongside all of the actions in the browser tabs are output in a video recording.
+Load the video in the **Screen recording** tab to the right.

 ### Storage Details

-The **Storage Details** tab is specialized in displaying the data recorded from the Local Storage and Session Storage.
+The **Storage Details** tab (to the left) is specialized in displaying the data recorded from the Local Storage and Session Storage.